How Currency Gets into Circulation and What Happens to it

 Remember, “making a run on the banks” caused depression and utter chaos and devalued the currency (indirectly; see here).
 Even if reserves could be redeemed in beautiful golden nuggets, it would be in our common interest to hold securities (rights to the cake) instead of eating or hoarding the cake.

 However, if you want your assets backed by gold, then buy gold either as gold securities or actual gold.
 There is nothing wrong with holding commodities, although a diverse portfolio is typically a better bet.

-TIP: Capitalism is the investing of money.
+TIP: Capitalism is the investing of money and the utilization of money.
 It can be tempting to hoard “cash under the mattress,” but it is better for the economy to participate, invest, grow your business, etc. This is true for all income levels, and this is one of the reasons a fair tax code is important.
 When people hoard, the Fed has to inject more money into the system, and this can cause inflation due to an increased money supply.
 There is no virtue in hoarding, but there is a virtue in saving, likewise there is no virtue is greed, but there can be a virtue in charity (and philanthropy).
 Luxury may also have a positive effect on the economy as it pumps money back into the system when done well.
 As in all things, moderation is needed.

 “The duty of “saving” became nine-tenths of virtue and the growth of the cake the object of true religion.” – Father of Macroeconomics John Maynard Keynes on not eating the cake and thus avoiding the hoarding and hyperinflation that happened in Germany post-WWI.

 TIP: The Treasury Prints Federal Reserve Notes, what most people think of as “money,” but the Fed can also issue electronic reserves to banks, so not all money in and out of the economy is paper money.